Assets

 When done entering asset information, click the Save button to create the asset.

-To edit an existing asset, click the asset in the grid.
+To edit an existing asset, click the asset record in the grid.
 Assets in the grid can be searched using the icon.

 Details